astropy/ci-helpers/README.md

   found
   [here](https://github.com/astropy/astropy-APEs/blob/master/APE2.rst#version-numbering).

+* ``$SUNPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Sunpy is installed.
+If set to a version number, that version is installed.
+If set to ``stable``, install the latest stable version of Sunpy.
+If set to ``prerelease``, the pre-release version of Sunpy gets installed if there is any, otherwise the build exits and passes on Travis without running the tests.

 * ``$CONDA_DEPENDENCIES``: this should be a space-separated string of package names that will be installed with conda.
 Version numbers of these dependencies can be overridden/specified with the ``$PACKAGENAME_VERSION``